jz940/wiki-test/README.md

 Considering changing the `get_dump_url` function to parse the [entry page](https://dumps.wikimedia.org/enwiki/) of the repository to automatically select the latest completed dump; completed dumps are those inside a directory marked with a date (directory `latest` might contain incomplete data).

+Reducing the huge amount of memory the pandas df constructed in the compute_frequencies function can improve efficiency in future.